 From 3 July to 18 September 2018, more than 60 public and private Step-Up roadshows were held across the island.
 This year, redefining the definition of step-up, the challenge was expanded beyond stairclimbing, rockclimbing and trampoline-jumping.
 Participants also contributed by organizing or taking part in Step-up events involving Zumba, yoga, HIIT / circuit training, kickboxing and more.

-For every 30 min of activity clocked by each participant, 3M Singapore will donate one product to the beneficiaries.
+For every 30 minutes of activity clocked by each participant (up to the campaign target), 3M Singapore donated one product to the beneficiaries.

 Other than the roadshows, from 1 – 31 July, 3M contributed 5% of their sales proceeds from NTUC FairPrice outlets towards the campaign.